sai-sruthi/Peer-reviews-NLP/README.md

 	"text" : "This is an excellent project.
 Keep up the great work" }

-# output text will also be in JSON format.
+# Output text will also be in JSON format.
 Here is an example sent to /all endpoint with the above input text:
 {
     "criticism": "None",
     "emotion_level": "High",